The End of the Batcher-in-the-Batch-House Model

 He currently runs six plants.
 He’s got a strong operation with solid people, and he has good margins for right now.
 He’s not struggling.
 He’s not behind, but he is beginning to feel a little bit of pressure.

 Michael’s plants are running well when the right people are there.
-But, as plant managers know, each plant requires a batcher, and each batcher is generally tied to a batch house.
+But, as plant managers know, each plant requires a batcher, and each batcher is tied to a batch house.

 Coverage can become fragile.